radon1284/add-divi-on-custom-post-type/README.md

 # Add divi on custom post type

+Instruction

+Add this to your Functions.
+PHP Child Theme

 ```php
 /* Enable Divi Builder on all post types with an editor box */
 function myprefix_add_post_types($post_types) {